NicorDesignsLLC/JakartaJEEWebDevelopment/docs/jee8mariadbCharityDBsetup.md

 ### Creating the CharityDB and seeding  it MariaDB in Eclipse

-### We create a new Eclipse-Maven sub-module that we will use to store all our SQL Scripts
+### We create a new Eclipse-Maven sub-module that we will use to store all our SQL Scripts - No Archetype

+jee8mariadbsql

+In this module we create a subdirectory to stor all our SQL Scripts

+src/main/resources/sqlscripts

+We the use the Eclipse Data Source Explorer to run these scripts to create and populate our Charity Database

 ### Using the Eclipse DB Console